Undergraduate programs

 Interested in connecting with students from across the Munk School?

-Our undergraduate community offers countless opportunities to get involved, collaborate, and build lasting connections through the Undergraduate Student Council, lunches with Munk School fellows, student-led events, social gatherings, and the annual undergraduate conference.
+Our undergraduate community offers countless opportunities to get involved, collaborate, and build lasting connections through the Undergraduate Student Councils, networking sessions with Munk School fellows, career development workshops, student-led events, social gatherings, and the annual undergraduate research symposium.

 Symposiums.
 Excursions.
 Lectures.
 International trips.
 Undergraduate life at the Munk School is shaped by experiences that bring learning to life and connect students to the world beyond campus.